• Home

 • Multiple languages: Support for cross-lingual text.

-• Emojis and Unicode: Proper handling of non-ASCII characters.
+• Unicode and Emojis: Proper handling of non-ASCII characters and special symbols.

-• Programming code: Special handling for code syntax.
+• Programming code: Special handling for code syntax, indentation, and keywords.

 Types of Tokens: